Business etiquette: Importance, types, and how to improve

 5. Promotes career growth

 Etiquette contributes significantly to a positive work environment.
-By displaying qualities like active listening, showing appreciation, you showcase your capability to represent your company professionally and gracefully.
-If your behavior reflects the values and morals of your company, it increases your chances of being considered for higher positions.
+By demonstrating qualities such as active listening and appreciation, you showcase your ability to represent your company professionally and gracefully.
+If your behavior aligns with your company’s values and morals, it increases your chances of being considered for higher positions.

 7 Different types of business etiquette for professional conduct